-The ideal foster care provider has basic knowledge of animal care, as well as a desire to provide a loving temporary home for a pet in need.
-We also provide basic training to those who would love to help, but may not have much experience!
-ADL fosters provide their pets with food, water, shelter, loving attention, and trips to our clinic for medical treatment when necessary.
+The ideal foster care provider has basic animal care knowledge and a desire to provide a loving temporary home for a needy pet.
+ADL provides training to those who would love to help but may lack experience.
+Those who foster will provide pets with food, water, shelter, loving attention, and trips to our clinic for medical treatment when necessary.
 ADL provides all essential supplies and materials.

-For EmBARK, pets are fully vetted – spayed or neutered, vaccinated, and micro-chipped - and ready for adoption!
+EmBARK pets are fully vetted – spayed or neutered, vaccinated, microchipped, and ready for adoption!
 We provide everything a foster volunteer needs.
-We don’t expect volunteers to help find an adopter for the pet unless they choose to market their foster, but that is totally optional!
-Studies have shown that dogs benefit greatly from even one night in a home vs. the shelter.
-A stay in your loving home for a week or two will give these pets the care they need!
+We don’t expect volunteers to help find an adopter for the pet unless they choose to market their foster.

-We’re always looking for new foster parents (21 or older) to join our Medical/Neonatal foster program.
+We’re always looking for new foster parents (18 or older) to join our Medical/Neonatal foster program.
 In most cases, our animals stay in foster care for 2-4 weeks.
-We will provide everything you need to care for the animal, including food, medication, bedding, a crate, etc. Once the animal is ready for adoption, you’ll bring them back to ADL to find a forever home.
-If you’re interested in helping out, complete the application form below.
+We will provide everything you need to care for the animal, including food, medication, bedding, a crate, etc.

 Other Ways to Help

 If you can’t commit to fostering, but would like to support our program, here’s our wish list:

 - Pee Pads